-For a while now, friends and family had been saying “You should start a food blog!”.
+For a while, friends and family had been saying “You should start a food blog!”.
 I always used to dismiss the idea.
-Then, when I realized my Instagram account probably contained more than 90% food-related photos (c’mon, isn’t that what Instagram is for?), I thought it might make a little more sense to have a concrete place to post them!
+Then, when I realized my Instagram account probably contained more than 90% food-related photos, I thought it might make a little more sense to have a concrete place to post them!

 On my blog, you’ll find lots of recipes both in the sweet and savory categories, most of them with a comfortable, home-y feel.
 I’ve never been much for crazy fancy-pants dishes, though they do inspire me to create in my own kitchen.
 I prefer to come up with my recipes on the fly, rather than following written recipes to a T. Experimenting as I go is one of my favorite parts of cooking (and baking, to a lesser extent)!

 7 thoughts on “the girl behind the food”